Preschool gross motor activities should be an important part of your child's routine, as they help build the foundation skills needed for learning.

 Giving your preschool child lots of gross motor opportunities can help your child develop these skills while moving around, changing direction, and planning how to use equipment.

-Your child needs good visual tracking and focusing skills in order to read well.
+However, your child needs good visual tracking and visual focusing skills in order to learn to read.

 Although many of the activities on my site are geared to children in kindergarten and first grade, most of them can easily be used by preschoolers as they develop their skills.